DaniloVlad/OpenSSL-AES/README.md

 ```

 ## Reason
 I saw loads of questions on stackoverflow on how to implement a simple aes256 example.
 So here it is!
-AES-256 is just a subset of the Rijndael block ciphers, that operates on 16 byte blocks (128-bit) and 32 byte keys.
-Block ciphers operate on fixed size matrices called "blocks".
+AES-256 is just a subset of the Rijndael block ciphers.
+Block ciphers operate on fixed sized matrices called "blocks".
 For AES these blocks 4x4 with 16 bytes.
 You must allocate enough space for this otherwise EVP_ENCRYPT will fail as its default is PKCS padding.
 Any message not a multiple of the block size (16 bytes) will be extended to fill the space.  ie: 12 chars becomes 16 chars, 22 chars becomes 32 chars.
 ```C
 int enc_length = *(plaintext -> length) + (AES_BLOCK_SIZE - *(plaintext -> length) % AES_BLOCK_SIZE);
 ```